 A Hansard of December 2018 stated there are more than 8840 traditional leaders (different black and coloureds) in the whole of South Africa.
 They all receive salaries and benefits.
 It is even legally in their constitution (anc manifesto).
 And most of us thought that segregation is over for those different ethnic groups.
 Did mandela and de klerk not brag with a “world peace price” in their hands – they dismantled so-called apartheid?
 No – it is not gone, it is with us.

-What happened then?
+What happened then after and even before 1994?
 They only changed the names of the previous homelands, conveniently to those of Trustland (Ingonyama Trustland – started already before the 1994 elections, signed by FW de Klerk – his/anc/traditional leaders were all part of those Contralesa and agreements).

 It is indeed the case, that the kings/queens are trustees of land, but are they the real owners of those lands, with the title deeds?
 It is millions of hectares of land that do not belong to any white person in this country.
 Is the trustee the holder of title deed and owner then?
 Crown lands – do they still belong to the Crown of Engeland perhaps (Commonwealth)?
 Same with the registered CPA – who are the trustee and do they have the title deed of that land, why is this only to live on (communal land).